2017/18 ICPA Federal Council

 Sally joined the Katherine Branch of ICPA that year when the oldest of her five children was doing Preschool through Katherine School of the Air.
 She has held Branch and then State Council ICPA executive positions ever since then, as well as being heavily involved in the Mataranka Primary School Council.

-In 2016, Sally now has two boys boarding at St Philip’s College in Alice Springs and between them, the three girls are working on getting a helicopter license, doing a Cert IV in Vet Nursing and studying Health Science at UQ.
-Having experienced the emotional, educational and fiscal challenges of many facets of regional education: distance education, a small rural school, boarding, tertiary and VET systems, Sally is very appreciative of those who have come before her in ICPA.
+In 2017, Sally and Rohan have only one boy left at school (boarding at St Philip’s College in Alice Springs), an 18yo man at home on a gap year, and their three daughters are training to be a mustering helicopter pilot, in the first year of an Assoc Degree in Farm Management at Marcus Oldham College and completing Health Science at UQ with a view to studying medicine in 2018.
+Having experienced the emotional, educational and fiscal challenges of many facets of regional education (distance education, a small rural school, boarding, tertiary and VET systems), Sally is very appreciative of those who have come before her in ICPA.

 In joining Federal Council of ICPA in 2016, she seeks to maintain the ‘fight’ to preserve and extend gains and ensure regional students are not forgotten by policy makers.